The Hunting of the Snark (Alternative Ending)

 But can make a man vanish away!”

-“Never fear,” called the Baker, “My reckoning's right,
+“Never fear,” called the Baker, “I’m certain I’m right,

-It's a blend of Disraeli and Turkish Delight
+It’s a blend of Disraeli and flying a kite

 As the Baker expounded upon his belief